hjacobs/kubernetes-failure-stories/README.md

 For more information, [see the blog post](https://srcco.de/posts/kubernetes-failure-stories.html).

+# Disclaimer

+Please note that the purpose of this repository is to not denote that Kubernetes is bad and you should just stay away from it.
+The idea is to help you learn from these postmortems and mistakes of others and to not repeat them.
+Similar to this repository, there could have been a list of "Encryption Failure Stories" but that doesn't mean we shouldn't encrypting things – so don't use this repository as an excuse to stay away from Kubernetes.

 # Contributing

 Please help the community and **[share a link to your failure story by opening a Pull Request!](https://github.com/hjacobs/kubernetes-failure-stories/edit/master/README.md)**